byronbytes/TasksLegacy/README.md

 # 😎Tasks

-Tasks is an application to help your computer do certain tasks.
+Tasks is an application to help your computer overall.
+It is designed to help make your computer run faster and more efficiently.

 # ✅Features